-Open is a four-week curriculum (with bonus fifth-week option) that was created by Believe to help students understand what it means to be generous, and how generosity should be a natural response to God’s gifts in our lives.
+Open is a four-week curriculum (with a bonus fifth-week option) that was created by Believe to help junior high students understand what it means to be generous, and how generosity should be a natural response to God’s gifts in our lives.

-In, Up & Out is a four-part lesson series on prayer, Shane Wood breaks down the Lord's Prayer verse-by-verse and challenges students to become people of prayer.
+In, Up & Out is a four-part lesson series for high school students on prayer, Shane Wood breaks down the Lord's Prayer verse-by-verse and challenges students to become people of prayer.
 He helps them understand that they are not just called to pray for certain things in certain moments, but to pray without ceasing for the Father's Kingdom to prevail.

 In, Up & Out includes:

 Four videos centered on the Lord’s Prayer